A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 Legal proceedings against one of the comrades;

-A general partnership has the right to continue its activities if such a clause is specified in the memorandum of association.
+A general partnership has the right to continue its activities if such a clause is specified in the constituent agreement.

-If the number of participants has decreased to one, then the participant has 6 months to transform the general partnership into a business entity.
+If the number of participants is reduced to one, then the participant has 6 months to convert the general partnership into a business entity.
 Otherwise, it is subject to liquidation.

 What is a limited partnership

 General and limited partnerships differ in several respects.
-A limited partnership, which is also called a limited partnership, differs from a full partnership in that it includes not only general partners, but also contributors (limited partners).
-They take the risk for losses that are associated with the activities of the partnership.
-The amounts depend on the contributions made.
-Limited partners do not take part in entrepreneurial activities.
+A limited partnership, which is also called a limited partnership, differs from a full partnership in that it includes not only general partners, but also investors (limited partners).
+They assume the risk for losses that are associated with the activities of the partnership.
+The amounts depend on the deposits made.
+Limited partners do not participate in business activities.
 Unlike general partners, investors can be not only individual entrepreneurs and commercial organizations, but also legal entities.

 Require annual reports on the work of the partnership.

-There are a number of restrictions applicable to contributors.
-They cannot be state bodies, as well as local governments.
-They do not have the right to act on behalf of the partnership, except by proxy.
+There are a number of restrictions that apply to depositors.
+They cannot become state bodies, as well as local government bodies.
+They have no right to act on behalf of the partnership, except by proxy.

 Production cooperative as a form of collective entrepreneurship

-One form of collective enterprise is called a cooperative.
+One form of collective entrepreneurship is called a cooperative.
 A general partnership, in contrast, has more restrictions in terms of participants.
-Participants in a production cooperative cannot be individual entrepreneurs, but personally work in the cooperative.
-Each member has one vote, regardless of the size of the contribution.
+Participants in a production cooperative cannot be individual entrepreneurs, but they personally work in the cooperative.
+Each member has one vote regardless of the size of the contribution.

 In the civil code, a production cooperative is called an artel, since profit depends on the labor contribution of the participant, and not on his contribution.
-In the case of debt, everyone is responsible for its repayment in the amount predetermined by the charter.
+In the case of a debt, everyone is responsible for repaying it in an amount predetermined by the charter.

-The advantage of this form of entrepreneurship is that the profit is distributed in accordance with the labor contribution.
+The advantage of this form of entrepreneurship is that profits are distributed in accordance with labor input.
 Property is also distributed if the production cooperative has been liquidated.
-The maximum number of members is not limited by law, which allows you to create cooperatives of any size.
-Each participant has equal rights and one vote, which stimulates the interest of members in the activities of the organization.
+The maximum number of members is not limited by law, which allows the creation of cooperatives of any size.
+Each participant has equal rights and one vote, which stimulates member interest in the activities of the organization.

 The minimum number of members is limited to five.
 The downside is that this greatly limits the possibility of creating a cooperative.

-General partnership- this is a partnership in which its participants, in accordance with the agreement concluded between them, are engaged in entrepreneurial activities on behalf of the partnership and must be jointly and severally liable for the obligations of the partnership with property belonging to the participants in the partnership, i.e. the creditor of the partnership may present a property claim in full as at the same time to to all comrades, and to any of them.
+General partnership- this is a partnership in which its participants, in accordance with the agreement concluded between them, are engaged in entrepreneurial activities on behalf of the partnership and must bear joint liability for the obligations of the partnership with property belonging to the participants of the partnership, i.e., the creditor of the partnership can present a property claim in full as at the same time to all comrades, and to any of them.

 The minimum number of participants in a general partnership is two, the maximum number is any.
 If one participant remains in the partnership, then it is either reorganized into a business company or liquidated.

-A general partnership is based on the shared (share) ownership of its participants.
-The minimum share capital of a general partnership is at least 100 times the minimum wage (SMIC) as of the date of submission of constituent documents for registration.
+A general partnership is based on the shared ownership of its participants.
+The minimum share capital of a general partnership is not less than 100 times the minimum wage (minimum wage) as of the date of submission of constituent documents for registration.

-The founding document of a general partnership is the memorandum of association, which reflects all aspects of economic life.
+The constituent document of a general partnership is the constituent agreement, which reflects all aspects of economic life.
 Defined:

-- conditions for the transfer of his property to him;
+– conditions for transferring your property to him;

-- conditions and procedure for the distribution of profits and losses between partners;
+– conditions and procedure for distribution of profits and losses between partners;

-- the procedure for managing the activities of the partnership;
+– procedure for managing the activities of the partnership;

 – the procedure for the withdrawal of founders from its composition;

-In practice, the following methods of conducting business of a general partnership are implemented:
+In practice, the following methods of conducting the affairs of a general partnership are implemented:

-- each participant of such a partnership independently conducts business activities on behalf of the partnership;
+– each participant in such a partnership independently conducts business activities on behalf of the partnership;

-- the participants in the partnership jointly conduct the affairs of the partnership, i.e. all transactions on behalf of the partnership are made only on the basis of a joint decision of all participants in the partnership;
+– the participants of the partnership jointly conduct the affairs of the partnership, i.e. all transactions on behalf of the partnership are carried out only on the basis of a joint decision of all participants of the partnership;

-This organizational and legal form is used in those enterprises where a large proportion of intellectual capital (brokerage, accounting, auditing, implementation, law firms).
+This organizational and legal form is used in those enterprises where a large proportion is intellectual capital (brokerage, accounting, auditing, implementation, law firms).
 People working in such firms are business partners.

-- the possibility of accumulating significant funds in a relatively short time;
+– the ability to accumulate significant funds in a relatively short time;

-- mobility in the areas of investment in various sectors of the economy.
+– mobility in the directions of investment in various sectors of the economy.

 Flaws:

-- Difficulties in the division of profits between the participants of the partnership;
+– difficulties in dividing profits between partners of the partnership;

 A general partnership is an association of entrepreneurs on an economic basis to engage in joint financial and commercial activities within the framework of existing legislation.

 According to Part 1 of Art.
-69 of the Civil Code of the Russian Federation, such a partnership is considered a community, whose members are engaged in entrepreneurial activities exclusively jointly.
-All obligations assumed by one of them and not fulfilled by him must be fulfilled by the rest.
-Having assumed specific obligations, the participants are obliged to respond to them not only by joint, but also by personal means, which is a huge inconvenience for them, but insures the clients using the services of this association.
+69 of the Civil Code of the Russian Federation, such a partnership is considered to be a community whose participants engage in business activities exclusively jointly.
+All obligations undertaken by one of them and not fulfilled by him must be fulfilled by the others.
+Having taken upon themselves specific obligations, the participants are obliged to respond to them not only with joint, but also with personal funds, which represents a huge inconvenience for themselves, but insures clients using the services of this association.

-When joining a community, you need to be prepared for the fact that you will not be able to become a member of any other similar organization.
-Each association has its own corporate name, which may consist of the names of all its members with the addition of the phrase "general partnership" or from the name of one member with the addition of the same phrase or "company".
+When joining a community, you need to be prepared for the fact that it will not be possible to become a member of any other similar organization.
+Each association has its own corporate name, which can consist of the names of all its participants with the addition of the phrase “full partnership” or the name of one participant with the addition of the same phrase or “company”.

 The founders of this association can be individual entrepreneurs and commercial firms.
-The main constituent document is the memorandum of association, the signing of which is mandatory for all participants.
+The main constituent document is the constituent agreement, the signing of which is mandatory for all participants.

 • name of the organization being created;